intel/openvino-drl-training-demo/README.md

 ```

 ### Training the Agent
-Step 3: Run vino_agent_training.py.
+Step 3: sac_training.py.
 Note the total exection time + training time outputed at the end

-Step 4: Run vino_agent_training.py after enabiling vino=True in line 7.
+Step 4: Run sac_training.py after enabiling vino=True in line 7.
 Compare the total execution time and training time to Step 3 (should be lower)

 Step 5: Run inference.py to see the trained robot!